arslan38/blink-detection/README.md

 <img src="https://i.hizliresim.com/Fjq2fE.png" data-canonical-src="https://i.hizliresim.com/Fjq2fE.png" width="300" height="300" />

-#### Important Note: You should run it as adminastrator.
+#### _Important Note_: You should run it as adminastrator.
 Because communication between python and c # is provided by blinktext.txt file.
 And if you don't run as adminastrator, program cannot change text file and you will get error.

-#### Important Note 2: If you want to work with python code without GUI you can just use BlinkDetection.py in python branch.
+#### _Important Note 2_: If you want to work with python code without GUI you can just use BlinkDetection.py in python branch.

 ---